 58 Facets

-On violence and the law
+On law, violence and revolution

 A poetic and precise meditation on resistance and revolution, and how we create a story we can live with in their aftermath